Stranger than friction: can experiences be too easy?

 (Alexandra Jones, Sunday Times)

 This itchy little concept now keeps popping up with irritating frequency.
 Just last week, a webinar on AI in higher education concluded with a provocation that AI might be making some tasks so easy that friction needed to be re-introduced (cue chorus of approval from the academics in the audience).
-Wind back further to 2024, and we realise this is not a new discussion: the concept of ‘desirable difficulties’ in learning was a key topic at a university forum I attended on students’ experiences of learning, highlighting tensions between learning that feels good, and learning that actually has an impact.
+Wind back further to 2024, and we realise this is not a new discussion: the concept of ‘desirable difficulties’ in learning was a key topic at a university forum I attended on students’ experiences of learning, highlighting tensions between learning that feels good, and learning that has long-term impact.

 So which is it?
 Are we still trying to create frictionless user experiences and smooth student journeys, or is there something about the hurdles and potholes we should be paying more attention to?